Accessing the degree of Majorana nonlocality in a quantum dot-optical microcavity system

-Thus, despite some recent advances, distinguishing ZBPs resulting from genuine topological MZMs, trivial quasi-MZMs and disorder still remains a challenge~\cite{Pan2020,PanGenericQuantized2020,prada2019andreev,zhang2021large,pan2021quantized}.
-One possible way to experimentally distinguish between the ambiguous signatures of MZMs and quasi-MZMs is to measure the degree of Majorana nonlocality as proposed by Prada et al.~\cite{Prada2017,Penaranda2018}, which provides an estimate of the localization of the MZMs wavefunctions along the nanowire.
-This quantity can be accessed by means of a quantum dot (QD) working as a local tunneling spectroscopy probe at one of the ends of a Majorana nanowire~\cite{Baranger2011,VernekPRB2014,DengScience2016,DengPRB2018}.
-The degree of Majorana nonlocality is defined as $\eta^{2} = (\lambda_{c,R}/\lambda_{c,L})$, where $\lambda_{c,L}$ ($\lambda_{c,R}$) is the coupling between the dot and the left (right) MZM [see Fig.~\ref{fig:System}(a)].
+From the perspective of Majorana-based qubits~\cite{AesenPhysRevX6031016(2016)}, the possibility of performing decoherence-free quantum computing operations lies on the ability of storing the information nonlocaly~\cite{Kitaev2001,RevNonabelian2008,Vuik2019,Penaranda2018}, once each MZM is far apart from each other for the ideal situation of longer and pristine nanowires.
+Hereupon, it is crucial to obtain the information about the spatial localization of the wave functions corresponding to these MZMs.
+This can be achieved by measuring the so-called degree of Majorana nonlocality~\cite{Prada2017,Penaranda2018}, which indirectly quantifies the information about the localization of the MZMs wavefunctions along the nanowire.
+This quantity can be accessed by means of a quantum dot (QD) working as a local tunneling spectroscopy probe at one of the ends of a Majorana nanowire~\cite{Baranger2011,VernekPRB2014,DengScience2016,DengPRB2018,SciRepIsoconductance2021}.
+The degree of Majorana nonlocality is defined as $\eta^{2} = (\lambda_{c,R}/\lambda_{c,L})$ for weakly overlapped MZMs ($\varepsilon_{M}\ll \lambda_{c,R}$), where $\lambda_{c,L}$ and $\lambda_{c,R}$ are the coupling between the dot and the left and right MZMs, respectively [see Fig.~\ref{fig:System}(a)].
 Equivalently, this quantity provides a topological quality factor $q = 1 - (\lambda_{c,R}/\lambda_{c,L})$ of the nanowire~\cite{DJClarcke2017,RiccoPRB2020}.
-Highly nonlocal MZMs are characterized by $\eta \rightarrow 0$ ($q \rightarrow 1$), while $\eta \rightarrow 1$ ($q \rightarrow 0$) for a trivial quasi-MZM.
+Highly nonlocal MZMs are characterized by $\eta \rightarrow 0$ ($q \rightarrow 1$), while $\eta \rightarrow 1$ ($q \rightarrow 0$) indicates MZMs with corresponding wavefunctions not well-localized at the nanowire ends.
 Experimentally~\cite{Prada2017,DengPRB2018}, the degree of Majorana nonlocality (quality factor) can be accessed by measuring the corresponding energies of anticrossing patterns appearing in tunneling conductance profiles as functions of both applied bias-voltage through the QD-nanowire and QD gate-voltage.